Why do seniors seldom report elder abuse?

 Social workers and members of health-care professions that are regulated by the government must report, even if it is information they would normally keep confidential.

-If the victim lives in a Long-term care home, the abuse must be reported to the Director at the Ministry of Health and Long-Term Care.
-Long Term Care ACTION Line:
+If the resident lives in a Long-term care home, the abuse must be reported to the Director at the Ministry of Health and Long-Term Care.
+Long-Term Care Family Support and Action Line

 What happens when I make a report to the Long-Term Care Home ACTION Line